Machine Seal vs Self Seal Laminating PouchesApril 14, 2016

-This may sound like a pretty niche sequel to Batman vs Superman, but it’ll hopefully give you some helpful info about what laminating pouches to use.
+This may sound like a pretty niche sequel to Batman vs Superman, but it’ll hopefully give you some helpful info about machine seal vs self seal laminating pouches.

 Read more: What Laminating Pouches Should I Use?

 We know there are a lot to choose from, and it can be quite overwhelming.
 One such decision you have to make is whether to use machine seal or self seal laminating pouches.
 We’re going to walk you through the pros and cons of each so you can make a more informed decision.